chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 ## Certificates

-Certificate should be generated using recommended tools and supported algorithms and versions mentioned below:
+Generate the certificates using recommended tools and supported algorithms and versions mentioned below:

 - OpenSSL: 1.0.2zb-fips
 - OpenSSL Algorithms: PBE-SHA1-3DES, RSA (2048), SHA-256
 - Certificate Format: PKCS 8

-To understand how to generate certificates refer the [Certificate Generation](/automate/ha_cert_selfsign/#creating-a-certificate) Documentation.
+To understand how to generate certificates, refer to the [Certificate Generation](/automate/ha_cert_selfsign/#creating-a-certificate) Documentation.

 ## Deployment Specific Pre-requisites